The Andromeda Evolution: Development

 Development of the book began when Crichton's widow, Sherri, chose to approach a writer to pen a sequel to The Andromeda Strain.
-She cited her reason as "that I don’t want Michael’s classic body of work to be forgotten.”
+She cited her reason as "I don't want Michael's classic body of work to be forgotten".
 Writer Daniel H. Wilson was approached to write the sequel and Sherri retained final approval of the book before publication.
 Wilson conducted research with NASA at the Johnson Space Center and explored a mockup space station and spoke with Robonaut 2 scientists.
-He has stated that he wanted to acknowledge both the original book while also taking into account the travel and advances made in space exploration since the 1970s.
+He has stated that he wanted to both acknowledge the original book and also take into account the advances made in science and space exploration since the 1970s.

 Reception

 The Washington Post noted that "Predictable as this group is, their adventure is at least as exciting as Crichton’s original story — and considerably more active.
 The jungle provides an ominous setting for some spooky scenes.
 And the episodes set in outer space are particularly thrilling."
 USA Today also reviewed the book, writing "In the end, The Andromeda Evolution explodes with an unexpected, gripping, cinematic finale, ready-made.
 Crichton and techno-thriller fans will be entertained, if not awed."